flaviano-faria/authuser/README.md

 # Authuser

-A demo Spring Boot application for user authentication and management with **Spring HATEOAS** support for hypermedia-driven REST APIs.
+A demo Spring Boot application for user authentication and management with **Spring HATEOAS** support for hypermedia-driven REST APIs, comprehensive logging with **Log4j2**, and **API Composition** capabilities.

 ## Requirements
 - Java 21